The best way to new physics

 If you are looking for unknown things, you usually do not know which way to go to find the unknown.
 This dilemma is also faced by scientists who want to advance into previously unknown areas of elementary particle physics.
 And yet they have to find a consensus on which experiments promise the greatest gain in knowledge in the next years and decades.
 For this purpose, the Swiss particle physicists are currently working on a new research roadmap.

 It's 14 years ago when particle physicists at Swiss universities and research institutes for the first time established a roadmap.
 The 96-page document bore the sober title 'Status and Outlook of Research and Education'.
-The authors presented current research activities at Swiss universities and the Paul Scherrer Institute (, Villigen / AG).
+The authors presented current research activities at Swiss universities and the Paul Scherrer Institute (PSI, Villigen / AG).
 In addition, they agreed on a range of larger and smaller experiments in which Swiss researchers would participate in the coming years and decades.

 Focuses in cutting-edge research